ernlavr/llamarizer/README.md

 Advanced NLP 2023 @ ITU Copenhagen course work.
 Tested and developed on Python 3.10 and Ubuntu 22, NVidia A100 GPU.

 ## To run
+0. Start by cloning `git clone <REPO> --recursive`, the `--recursive` flag is for cloning `BARTScore` evaluation repository
 1. Start by creating the conda environment `conda env create -f environment.yml` and update it as necessary
-2. Run the following config files
+1. Run the following config files
     - `python3 main.py --args_path conf/train_llama_base.yaml` // Train the llamarizer baseline
     - `python3 main.py --args_path conf/train_DistilBERT_NLI.yaml` // train NLI module
     - `python3 main.py --args_path conf/train_llama_nli.yaml` // train the llamarizer-NLI (requires NLI module)
     - `python3 main.py --args_path conf/eval_llama_base.yaml` // evaluate the llamarizer baseline
     - `python3 main.py --args_path conf/eval_llama_nli.yaml` // evaluate the llamarizer-NLI

-3. Additionally `run_hpc.sh` can be used for queueing the jobs on the HPC cluster although you must have your Conda environment setup and enabled upon queueing.
+2. Additionally `run_hpc.sh` can be used for queueing the jobs on the HPC cluster although you must have your Conda environment setup and enabled upon queueing.

 Additionally there are also configs for running param-sweeps prefixed `conf/sweep_*`.
 See those for more details and references.